skedgeme/wrecker/examples/Client.md

 ```haskell
 import qualified Network.Wreq as Wreq
 ```
 `wrecker` does not provide any means for making HTTP calls.
 It records data, computes statistics, controls concurrency and provides a convenient UI.
 We leverage `wreq` to do the actual HTTP calls.

 Here we wrap `wreq`'s `get` and `post` calls and make new functions which take a `Recorder` so we can benchmark the times.

+## Make a Some What Generic JSON API

+`wreq` is pretty easy to use for JSON APIs but it could be easier.
+Here we make a quick wrapper around `wreq` specialized to JSON and we utilize `wrecker`

 First, there is the ever popular `Envelope` type.
 On the right of the type definition is the JSON serialization.

 ```haskell
 data Envelope a = Envelope { value :: a } -- <=> -- {"value" : toJSON a}